Windows 7 : Java Glossary

 The install happily does not erase any files except ones on the C: partition.

 The install is best Microsoft has ever done.
 It still is not perfect, but it hard to screw up.
 About all you could do wrong is fail to have enough free space on your C: drives for Vista and Windows 7 to temporarily live there together.
 I made space by shuffling partitions around using Boot-It Bare Metal.
+You will need more than 50% spare space because the install leaves a copy of your old files in place uncompressed.

-You may have noticed that there are two directories C:\windows\windows32 and C:\windows\sysWOW64 where duplicate copies of various system programs are kept.
-Just ignore C:\windows\sysWOW64.
-You might think the 32-bit versions are in C:\windows\windows32 and the 64-bit versions are in C:\windows\sysWOW64, but it is the reverse.
-Just use C:\windows\windows32 all the time (for backward compatibility with Visa bat files and programs), and Windows will automatically dip into C:\windows\sysWOW64 as needed.
+You may have noticed that there are two directories C:\Windows\windows32 and C:\Windows\sysWOW64 where duplicate copies of various system programs are kept.
+Just ignore C:\Windows\sysWOW64.
+You might think the 32-bit versions are in C:\Windows\windows32 and the 64-bit versions are in C:\Windows\sysWOW64, but it is the reverse.
+Just use C:\Windows\windows32 all the time (for backward compatibility with Visa bat files and programs) and Windows will automatically dip into C:\Windows\sysWOW64 as needed.

 Install Program Glitches

 The upgrade install does a remarkable job of preserving Vista settings.
-However it made some errors including:
+However, it made some errors including:

 What’s New?